python-websockets/websockets/docs/topics/authentication.rst

    credentials would be a session identifier or a serialized, signed session.

-   Unfortunately, when the WebSocket server runs on a different domain from the web application, this idea bumps into the `Same-Origin Policy`_.
+   Unfortunately, when the WebSocket server runs on a different domain from the web application, this idea hits the wall of the `Same-Origin Policy`_.
    For security reasons, setting a cookie on a different origin is impossible.

    The proper workaround consists in: